 - Set realistic due dates for your teammates as soon as they are known, or with your best guess so they’re on the radar.

 - Add start and due dates so it’s clear when someone should start on the work in order to successfully complete it by the deadline.

 - Add teammates as collaborators so they can stay up to date on task progress.

 - Mark a task as dependent upon another so teammates only start that task when the prior task has been completed.

 - Use rich text in task descriptions to make your message clear with formatted text, and bulleted and numbered lists.

 When someone assigns you a task, it means you are in charge of moving that work forward.
 Here are some suggested ways to keep teammates informed of your progress:

-- Use quick responses or a thumbs up to acknowledge the task so the requester knows you received it.
+- Like the task so the requester knows you have seen it.

-- If you have questions or updates, comment directly in the task.
+- If you have questions or updates, comment directly on the task.

 - If you change the due date, add a comment to explain why it was moved to reset expectations.

 - Pin the most relevant comment or conclusion to a discussion to the top of the conversation.

 - If you aren’t able to prioritize the work, assign the task back to the creator or use @mentioning to ask teammates if they can take the task.